Should You Be Taking Omega-3 Fish Oil Supplements?

 But with so much information out there, it can be difficult to know what supplements are the real deal and which ones aren’t.
-Let’s get to the bottom of what omega-3 supplements can actually do for you, how much you should take, and which brands you can trust.
+So let’s get to the bottom of it together!
+I’m going to cover:

 What is Omega-3 Fish Oil Anyways?

 “Fish oil” is a catchall term for the combination of two omega-3 fatty acids found most often in fish, krill, and phytoplankton:

 These omega-3s are known as polyunsaturated fatty acids and are primarily responsible for the promoted health effects of fish oil.
 You’ll see EPA and DHA listed on any fish oil supplement in varying amounts.
 It’s worth noting that favoring a higher ratio of EPA might be more beneficial for certain uses.

 A simple Google search for fish oil benefits will reveal a wide range of potential reasons to take omega-3 supplements, but some of the more promising research is related to the brain and mental health.

 Anxiety and Depression